Dear District 54 Families and Staff,

 A wind chill warning is typically issued when the wind chill will be -30 degrees Fahrenheit or colder OR the actual air temperature is -15°F.

 - Classes will be canceled.
 District 54 will not offer remote learning instead of a snow day, as we cannot be sure that all students will have access to the necessary equipment, internet connection and supervision.

 - All notification systems will be leveraged to communicate school cancellations to families.

 Wind Chill Advisory

 - Extracurricular activities may be suspended if conditions persist.
-Updates will be posted on school websites and parents will receive an email if after-school activities are cancelled.
+Updates will be posted on school websites and families will be notified if after-school activities are canceled.

 If District 54 were to cancel school, we will contact District 54 families (parents, guardians and staff) by 6:30 a.m. that day at the latest.
 District 54 often waits until the morning to make that call because the weather in the Chicagoland area is constantly changing.